 At St Francis School, personal, social and health education enables our children to become healthy, independent and responsible members of society.
 It aims to help them understand how they are developing personally, emotionally and socially, and tackles many of the moral, social and cultural issues that are part of growing up.
 We provide our children with opportunities to learn about rights and responsibilities and appreciate what it means to be a member of a diverse society.
-Our children are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community through opportunities such as school council, friendship ambassadors, worship ambassadors, learning ambassadors, sports ambassadors and peer buddies and mentors.
+Our children are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community through opportunities such as wellbeing ambassadors, friendship ambassadors, worship ambassadors, learning ambassadors, sports ambassadors and peer buddies and mentors.

 We have developed a bespoke PSHE curriculum, which meets the current needs of our children.
 In developing this curriculum, we have utilised components of published PSHE materials including PSHE Association resources.
 The curriculum focuses on the three core learning themes: health and wellbeing, relationships and living in the wider world and builds in opportunities to link British Values and SMSC.
-The curriculum is constantly reviewed and updated according to the Governments advice, building on the statutory content already outlined in the national curriculum, the basic school curriculum and in statutory guidance on: drug education, financial education, sex and relationship education (SRE) and the importance of physical activity and diet for a healthy lifestyle.
+The curriculum is constantly reviewed and updated according to the Governments advice, building on the statutory content already outlined in the national curriculum, the basic school curriculum and in statutory guidance on: drug education, financial education, relationships and sex education (RSE) and the importance of physical activity and diet for a healthy lifestyle.
 We are a TIS school and as such, every member of staff understands the importance of relationships.

 Children are resilient learners and excellent communicators and are able to discuss personal matters with appropriate adults, as well as sharing in emotional literacy and discussion.
 Children demonstrate and apply the British Values of Democracy, Tolerance, and Mutual respect, Rule of law and Liberty.
 All of our children demonstrate a healthy outlook towards themselves and school and all behaviour is good so that all children can achieve their age related expectations across the wider curriculum.